First Fridays After Five

 Time: 5pm to 9pm

-Historic Downtown Lewisburg celebrates First Fridays after Five on Friday, June 5th!
-Join the summer fun in downtown Lewisburg … live music, art events and tasty treats …. all free to the public.
+Historic Downtown Lewisburg celebrates First Fridays after Five and the Kick-Off of The Lewisburg Literary Festival on Friday, August 7th!
+Join the summer fun in downtown Lewisburg … live music, literary events and tasty treats …. all free to the public.
 Everyone is welcome!